SwedbankPay/developer.swedbankpay.com/payments/card/direct.md

 ## Step 2b: Create an authorization transaction with 3-D secure

-If 3-D secure authentication is needed, the `rel` is set to `redirect-authentication` and the `state` is `AwaitingActivity`.
+If 3-D Secure authentication is needed, the `rel` is set to `redirect-authentication` and the `state` is `AwaitingActivity`.
 This means that the payer will have to be redirected to complete the 3-D secure authentication.
 See the request and response example below.